se-for-sci/se-for-sci.github.io/content/week5/typing.md

 You'll see `tuple`'s design is customized based on the fact tuple is more often a heterogeneous container.
 You can chose to type it by each item, or you can use `...` to indicate there are 0 or more of the last item.
-If your type checker infers the type of tuple, it will select the "one each" method.
+If your type checker infers the type of tuple, it will select the "one each" method (`b` above).

 Now let's look at `dict`: